junxit/us-congress-bills-110/metadata.md

 - 2007-10-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 453.
 - 2007-10-26 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Rockefeller.
 With written report No. 110-209.
 Additional and Minority views filed.
 - 2007-10-26 — Select Committee on Intelligence.
 Original measure reported to Senate by Senator Rockefeller.
 With written report No. 110-209.
 Additional and Minority views filed.
+- 2007-10-31 — Committee on the Judiciary.
+Hearings held.
+- 2007-11-01 — Referred to the Committee on the Judiciary pursuant to section 3(b) of S.Res.
+400, 94th Congres, as amended by S.Res.
+445, 108th Congress, for a period not to exceed 10 days of session.